Asohail115/Unveiling_Insights_in_the_Movie_Industry/README.md

-# Unveiling Insights in the Movie Industry Dashboard
+# Unveiling Insights in the Movie Industry Dashboard(PowerBi)
 This repository contains the data file for a BI dashboard that provides insights into the movie industry.
 ## Table of Contents
 - [Overview](#overview)